 If your pool needs any water, now is the time to add it.
 You are trying to get your pool to a baseline level that you can then work on to try and clear up.
 This is an excellent time to test your pool and see what the situation is with both chlorine and pH level.
 This is going to be your starting point, and all other tests will be based on these numbers and trying to get things back to the proper levels.

-• WHAT'S INCLUDED: Each water test kit includes 1 x Heavy Duty Plastic storage case, 1 x Instruction manual, 1 x Comparator, 1 x 0.67oz pH indicator solution bottle and 1 x 0.67oz Orthotolidine solution...
+- WHAT’S INCLUDED: Each pool testing kit includes 1 x Heavy-duty plastic storage case, 1 x Instruction manual, 1 x Comparator, 1 x 0.67oz Orthotolidine reagent bottle & 1 x 0.67oz pH indicator solution...

 5. Triple-Shock